Special Education

 - An assessment is completed by the Speech Language Pathologist (SLP)

 - Direct individual or group therapy may be offered.
-Therapy is typically implemented by a Communicative Disorders Assistant with the programming of the supervising SLP.
+Therapy is typically implemented by a Communicative Disorders Assistant (CDA) with the programming of the supervising SLP.

 - Workshops and staff training

-- Home programming so that caregivers can support the development of ongoing communication goals at home.
+- Home programming so that caregivers can support the development of ongoing communication goals at home

 HOW TO REFER